tritonlmk/Behavioral-Cloning/README.md

 ---
-### Files Submitted & Code Quality
+### Files Included

-#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. The repository includes the following files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model